 I’d practice with the verb—putting it through its paces by conjugating it repeatedly with all sorts of tenses, and then moving on to putting it into sentences, and then finally to understanding not only when to use this form of the verb, but also when not to use it.
 I practiced recalling all these aspects and variations quickly.

 After all, through practice, you can understand and translate dozens—even thousands— of words in another language.

 But if you aren’t fluent, when someone throws a bunch of words at you quickly, as with normal speaking (which always sounds horrifically fast when you’re learning a new language), you have no idea what they’re actually saying, even though technically you understand all the component words and structure.
 And you certainly can’t speak quickly enough yourself for native speakers to find it enjoyable to listen to you.” – source

-So how should you exactly practise the deep learning?
+So how should you correctly practice deep learning?

-What I usually recommend is to create at least 100 sentences with the given grammar construction within next 5-7 days.
-But as always – the more the better.
+What I usually recommend is to create at least 100 sentences with the given grammar construction within the next 5-7 days.
+But as always – the more, the better.

 Make sure that every sentence is different from the previous one and that YOU are the one who comes up with these sentences.

 - Ich habe den grossen Hund gehabt.